openshift/training/07-Registry-and-Storage.md

-exporting an NFS volume for use as storage by the database. **You would almost certainly not want to do this in production.** If you happen to have another host with an NFS export handy, feel free to substitute that instead of setting the following up on the master.
+exporting an NFS volume for use as storage by the database. **You would almost certainly not want to do this in production.** If you happen to have another host with an NFS export handy, feel free to substitute that instead of setting the following up on the master, and skip the remainder of the setup steps.

 Ensure that nfs-utils is installed (**on all systems**):